 About Gold Bee

 Our second-best CBD oil for neuropathy comes from Nevada, but Gold Bee is a true maverick among other brands due to the unique honey flavor of its full-spectrum CBD oil, which the company produces from locally grown, non-GMO hemp.

-The quality of ingredients — just as the honey flavor — are award-winning in my opinion.
+The quality of ingredients — just as the honey flavor — is award-winning in my opinion.
 This CBD oil has a very natural flavor, with an actual honey aftertaste, which makes this product particularly enjoyable to use.
 There’s no tart, earthy taste that you can feel with the majority of CBD oils.

 When it comes to easing nerve pain, I noticed similar results to what I got with Royal CBD, but due to the lack of high-potency oils in its lineup, Gold Bee is the runner-up in this compilation.